MUS 0009A. Music Theory III

 Hours: 54 lecture

-Incorporates the concepts from MUS 6B.
-In addition, through writing and analysis, includes: introduction to chromatic harmony; secondary/applied chords; modulation; borrowed chords; introduction to Neapolitan and augmented-sixth chords.
+This course incorporates the concepts from MUS 6B.
+In addition, through writing, listening, and analysis, it includes the study of applied chords, modulation, 18th century counterpoint, modal mixture, and an introduction to chromatic harmony.
 (C-ID MUS 140) (CSU, UC)

 MUS 0009A - Music Theory III